sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 The information systems security architecture defines the following main areas:
 - Information systems security standards, mechanisms, processes, and frameworks from configurations to decision-making.
-- The relationship is in-between the main enterprise architecture and the information systems security architecture.
+- The relationship in-between the main enterprise architecture and the information systems security architecture.
 - Information systems security-related policies.
-- Information system security services and goals.
+- Information systems security services and goals.
-- Employees' roles and responsibilities in information system security.
+- Employees' roles and responsibilities in information systems security.

 There are multiple architecture models covering different parts of information systems security and enterprise architecture that can work together.
 One example is as follows:

-TOGAF is the enterprise level architecture.
+TOGAF is an enterprise level architecture.
 SABSA covers the information systems security architecture but does not provide any specific control and relies on others.
 COBIT is also an enterprise level architecture.

 By using SABSA, COBIT and TOGAF together, a security architecture can be defined that is aligned with business needs and addresses all the stakeholder requirements.
 After the architecture and the goals are defined, the TOGAF framework can be used to create the projects and steps and monitor the implementation of the security architecture to get it to where it should be. [[ISACA](https://www.isaca.org/resources/isaca-journal/issues/2017/volume-4/enterprise-security-architecturea-top-down-approach)]